OSF HealthCare offers telehealth options for many outpatient appointments, including visits with primary care providers and specialists.

 eCheck-In is required before you can connect to your video visit.
 You will do this through OSF MyChart using a phone or computer.

-eCheck-In becomes available 24 hours prior to your scheduled appointment time.
+eCheck-In becomes available four (4) days before your scheduled appointment time.
 We encourage you to review the video visit instructions in detail before your scheduled appointment time to help you quickly and easily connect with your provider.

 At the Time of Your Appointment